School Houses

 • Why Red?

-Red symbolizes energy, courage, and strength—qualities of pioneering scholars and warriors of knowledge.
-Ujjaini, with its bold intellectual history and strategic importance, fits well with the red theme.
+Red symbolizes energy, courage, and strength-qualities of pioneering scholars and warriors of knowledge.
+Ujjain, with its bold intellectual history and strategic importance, fits well with the red theme.

 • Why Yellow?